hamsterbyte/Developer-Console-for-AssetLib/README.md

-# Developer Console for Godot 4.0+ .NET version 1.0b
+# Developer Console for Godot 4.0+ .NET

 This is an implementation of a developer console in Godot 4.0+ .NET using C#.
 This tool can be used to execute logic in a build that modifies the properties or mechanics of your game without having to change them in the Godot editor and rebuild the project.